Design comparison

 Keep going, you're on way to getting real good at this! 😊

-Marked as helpful3@KoruxxPosted about 2 years ago@elaineleung thank you for explaining!
+Marked as helpful3@KoruxxPosted over 2 years ago@elaineleung thank you for explaining!
 The grid technique is really helpful to me because I've been wondering how to properly center my containers for a while.
 Why doesn't justify-content: middle; and align-items: center; work when trying to center the container in the screen?

 So the reason why using